MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 The number of known laser angles and positions for use in angular mode.

 ### `--lasersTheta=FLOAT-VALUE-LIST`
-The elevation angle, theta, of each known laser used by the angular mode.
-Each elevation angle is expressed in radians relative to the x-y plane (range: $\left[-\pi, \pi\right]$.
-The zero angle describes a horizontal laser.
-Positive angles represent an elevation above the horizontal.
-Negative angles represent an elevation below the horizontal.
+The tangent of the elevation angle of each known laser used by the angular mode.
+The zero value of laserTheta describes a horizontal laser.
+Positive values of laserTheta represent an elevation above the horizontal.
+Negative values of laserTheta represent an elevation below the horizontal.

 The software will convert the floating point angles to an 18 bit fixed point representation.